HomerReid/meep_adjoint/docs/Tutorial/index.rst

 ======================================================================
-The problem: optimal routing of optical power
+The problem: optimal routing of optical
 ======================================================================
 The engineering problem we will be considering is the design of *interconnect router* devices for optical networks.
 For our purposes,